laetho/metagraf/readme.md

 of a component not currently deployed or a new version of an existing component.
 Desired state vs existing state.

-In other words, determining what needs to be present to fulfil the explicit dependencies of the new component entering the enviroment.
+In other words, determining what needs to be present or changed to fulfil the explicit dependencies of the new component entering an environment.

 Another goal is to aid in documentation of software components and their dependencies on a component level.